-After I graduated from Philippine Christian University-Mary Johnston College of Nursing in 1982, I had the opportunity to come to the United States to practice as an RN.
-My 20 years of clinical nursing experience was in critical care.
-I had the opportunity to take care of patients in Neuro ICU, Medical-Surgical ICU, Vascular ICU and Open Heart Unit.
-As I continue to grow professionally, my interest and the opportunity to teach came about as I finished my Master's degree at the College of St Scholastica.
+I earned my degree from Philippine Christian University-Mary Johnston College of Nursing in 1982 and came to the United States to work as an RN in 1985.
+I have 20 years of clinical experience in variety of settings in critical care such as Neuro ICU, Medical-Surgical ICU, Vascular ICU and Open Heart Unit.
+My interest and opportunity in teaching came about as I finished my Master's degree at the College of St Scholastica.
 I was an adjunct faculty in the traditional undergraduate program from 2003-2007.
-I joined as a full time faculty in the traditional undergraduate nursing from 2007 to the present time.
-I teach in theory class, and skills/simulation in the senior and junior levels.
+I joined as a full time faculty in the traditional undergraduate nursing in 2007.

 Upon graduating from St. Scholastica with a baccalaureate degree I found myself launched into a variety of wonderful practice experiences.
 My early nursing career was focused primarily in the care of the obstetrical and newborn client, as well as with the acutely ill hospitalized adult client, particularly those with cancer.
 But the pull back to St. Scholastica and to education in particular became very strong in time, and I decided to pursue a graduate degree as a Clinical Nurse Specialist in Adult Nursing.
 This preparation afforded me the incredible opportunity to begin a career that focused on the education of nursing students.